RenatoPacheco/BitHelp.Core.Validation/README.md

 ## Latest releases

-#### Release 0.10.0
+## Release 0.11.0

 **Features:**

+- Adding type error to not found with message
+- Adding package in github
-- Fixing the RemoveAtReference extension
+- Otmization of the any tests validation
-- There is no need to keep .nupkg files
-- Add extension to check for notifications
-- Add extension to add notifications for ISelfValidation

-To read about others releases access [RELEASES.md](./RELEASES.md)
+To read about others releases access [RELEASES.md](https://github.com/RenatoPacheco/BitHelp.Core.Validation/blob/master/RELEASES.md)

 # Build and Test